IArchi/py-photobooth-simple/readme.md

 If one of these is not available, it will use the first available one.

 ## Compatibility
-Tested on MacOs Sonoma and RaspberryPi 5 8GB with Pi Camera module 3.
+Tested on MacOs Sonoma/Sequoia and RaspberryPi 5 8GB with Pi Camera module 3.

 ## Materials
 | Product                              | Links                                                                                                             |